-Progress has already been made for the disposal of residual waste, with five NSROC councils having procured a joint contract for processing and disposal of residual waste; which commenced in December 2015 with Veolia Environmental Services Pty Ltd, for a ten-year period.
-This focus area will look at options for similar regional procurements for non-residual waste streams and investigate options for shared facilities.
+Progress has already been made for the disposal of residual waste, with five NSROC councils having procured a joint contract for processing and disposal of residual waste; in August 2015 a contract was signed by the councils to process and dispose of residual waste under a single contract with Veolia Environmental Services Pty Ltd, for a ten-year period.
+This focus area will look at options for similar regional procurements for non-residual waste streams.